mailsac/mailsac-examples/services/custom_domains/custom_domains.rst

 registrar (`Namecheap <https://namecheap.com>`__ or `GoDaddy <https://godaddy.com>`_) and configure it for use with Mailsac.

-The adding of DNS records will depend on your DNS name server.
+The method for adding DNS records will depend on your DNS hostring provider.
 Your IT department may be able to assist with this.
 Links to configuring DNS records for popular :ref:`DNS solutions <sec_mx_record_links>` are found at the bottom of this page.